microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/04_Multimodal_Interfaces.md

 ![Uploading image as input](./Images/upload_image_icon.png)

-3. Select the images from this link [to be uploaded.](https://github.com/microsoft/aitour-generative-ai-in-azure/tree/main/session-delivery-resources/multimodal/holiday-home)
+3. Select the images from the ```house-multimodal``` folder

+> [!NOTE]
+> You can use this link [to be uploaded](https://github.com/microsoft/aitour-generative-ai-in-azure/tree/main/session-delivery-resources/multimodal/holiday-home) to access the image.

 4. Once you have uploaded the files, try these prompts to start interacting with the image: